 Help Homeless Children and Youth - No Matter Where They Sleep

-The Homeless Children and Youth Act, HR 2001, fixes this problem.
+The Homeless Children and Youth Act (HCYA) fixes this problem.
 It allows homeless children and youth to be seen and served by aligning federal definitions of homelessness for children and youth, streamlining assistance, leveraging resources, and bringing greater visibility to the reality of family and youth homelessness.

 Take one minute today to urge your U.S. Representative and Senators to cosponsor HCYA (H.R.
 6287, S. 1469).